-Choosing a model that provides ideal support and firmness, as well as reduces pressure points, is key to preventing or alleviating current or future back pain.
+Choosing a mattress which provides ideal support and firmness and reduces pressure points is key to preventing or alleviating current or future back pain.

-Memory foam, latex, and hybrid coil type options that combine all of these materials are great choices for those suffering from back issues.
-Having a mattress with great support for the spine as well as supports it in whichever sleep position you prefer is important to ensure a pain free night’s sleep.
+Memory foam, latex, and hybrid coil mattress types that combine all of these materials are great choices for those suffering from back pain.
+Having a mattress which offers excellent support for all sleeping styles is important to ensure a pain free night’s sleep.

-Our Top 3 Best Mattresses for those Suffering from Back Pain
+Our Top 4 Best Mattresses for Those Suffering from Back Pain

 2. Layla Sleep

 ($899 for a Queen size, click here and use code MFT100 to save $100 on a Layla)